corda/corda/readme.txt

 Step 5: Run ProGuard with stage1 as input and stage2 as output.

  $ java -jar ../../proguard4.6/lib/proguard.jar \
-     -injars stage1 -outjars stage2 @../vm.pro @hello.pro
+     -dontusemixedcaseclassnames -injars stage1 -outjars stage2 \
+     @../vm.pro @hello.pro

-(note: pass -dontusemixedcaseclassnames to ProGuard when building on systems with case-insensitive filesystems such as Windows and OS X.
-Also, you'll need to add -ignorewarnings if you use the OpenJDK class library since the openjdk-src build does not include all the JARs from OpenJDK, and thus ProGuard will not be able to resolve all referenced classes.
-If you actually plan to use such classes at runtime, you'll need to add them to stage1 before running ProGuard.)
+(note: The -dontusemixedcaseclassnames option is only needed when building on systems with case-insensitive filesystems such as Windows and OS X.  Also, you'll need to add -ignorewarnings if you use the OpenJDK class library since the openjdk-src build does not include all the JARs from OpenJDK, and thus ProGuard will not be able to resolve all referenced classes.
+If you actually plan to use such classes at runtime, you'll need to add them to stage1 before running ProGuard.
+Finally, you'll need to add @../openjdk.pro to the above command when using the OpenJDK library.)

 Step 6: Build the boot and code images.